Nanasaki-Ai/Crosswalk/README.md

 In this work, **event-level** annotations are used as they effectively reflect the instance situation.

-The annotations are stored in JSON files, generated using **LabelMe**, where the file names correspond to the frame numbers at which the violations occur.
+The annotations are stored in JSON files, generated using **Labelme**, where the file names correspond to the frame numbers at which the violations occur.
 For instance, if a vehicle enters the area of interest at frame **1301** and leaves at frame **1501**, and fails to yield to pedestrians during this time, two JSON files will be created: **00001300.json** and **00001500.json**.

 Each JSON file contains two key data, namely **points** and **group_id**.